Add the Comet jar to your existing Spark job — no code changes $ $SPARK_HOME/bin/spark-shell \ --jars comet-spark-spark4.1_2.13-0.16.0.jar \ --conf spark.plugins=org.apache.spark.CometPlugin \ --conf spark.shuffle.manager=org.apache.spark.sql.comet.execution.shuffle.CometShuffleManager // Your exist

 Tight integration with Apache DataFusion.

-The diagram below shows an overview of Comet's architecture: how the Comet plugin intercepts Spark physical plans, translates supported operators into a protocol-buffer representation, and hands them to the Apache DataFusion native engine for execution.
+Comet tightly integrates with the core Apache DataFusion project, leveraging its powerful execution engine.
+The diagram below shows how the Comet plugin intercepts Spark physical plans, translates supported operators into a protocol-buffer representation, and hands them to the Apache DataFusion native engine for execution.

 Getting Started